sadit/SimilaritySearch.jl/joss/paper.md

 More examples and notebooks (Pluto and Jupyter) are available in the sister repository <https://github.com/sadit/SimilaritySearchDemos>.

 # Acknowledgements
-This research uses some of the computing infrastructure of the _Laboratorio de GeoInteligencia Territorial_ at _CentroGEO Centro de Investigación en Ciencias de Información Geoespacial_, Aguascalientes, México.
+This research used the computing infrastructure of the _Laboratorio de GeoInteligencia Territorial_ at _CentroGEO Centro de Investigación en Ciencias de Información Geoespacial_, Aguascalientes, México.

 # References